MISSION

 The committee wishes to be clear about the role of the point persons.
 They are not and will not be advocates for teams in any conference or for any independent institution.
 They will not speak on behalf of any conference or institution during the committee’s deliberations or represent any conference’s or independent institution’s interests during those deliberations.
 Their function is to gather information and ensure that it is available to the committee.
 Their role as a liaison to a particular conference or independent institution is purely for the purpose of objective fact-gathering.

-The point persons will communicate with conference staff members on three information-gathering teleconferences during the regular season: one before the first ranking, one before the fourth ranking and one the week before Selection Day.
-Outside of these teleconferences, there will be no contact between the point persons and any conference staff member, or vice-versa, but the conference may relay information to the committee through the CFP staff.
+The point persons will communicate with conference staff members on three information-gathering video conferences during the regular season: one before the first ranking, one before the fourth ranking and one the week before Selection Day.
+Outside of these video conferences, there will be no contact between the point persons and any conference staff member, or vice-versa, but the conference may relay information to the committee through the CFP staff.

 COMMITTEE MEMBERS |